 If one accepts a proposition, then one can also act upon the proposition.
 Acting upon a proposition is behaving as though it were true.
 The two-step regimen of accepting a proposition and then acting upon it is a common way of generating belief in that proposition.
 And, importantly, there is no hint of self-deception tainting the process.

 One might object that employing a belief-inducing technology at all, whether low or high tech, is enough to entangle one in issues implicating the rationality of the belief induced (see, for instance, Garber, 2009).
-A friend of the pragmatic, however, might argue that that this objection presupposes strong evidentialism and that the DD argument has already provided a dispositive ruling on that issue.
+A friend of the pragmatic, however, might argue that that this objection presupposes Strong Evidentialism, and arguments found in William James, the Duty argument, the Equal Treatment argument, have already provided a dispositive ruling on that issue.